 Prioritize by pain: Start with the workflow that wastes the most time or causes the most errors.
 Quick wins build momentum — and prove the ROI that justifies bigger automation investments down the road.

 Most workflow automation is rule-based: if X happens, do Y. Tools like Zapier, Make, and Power Automate excel at this.
-They're affordable, reliable, and handle 80% of what small businesses need.
+They're affordable, reliable, and handle the bulk of what small businesses need.

 But some workflows involve judgment calls that simple rules can't handle.
 That's where AI-powered automation comes in: